Skip to content

 • Gestion double RR v.
 Quenneville 2016 QCRDL 42579

-All shipments via Pronotif instantly generate a Proof Report containing a verification audit of the transmission.
-The Report proves the transmission by clearly establishing, via timestamp and email server confirmation, the exact second the recipients received, opened and downloaded the email.
+All transmissions via Pronotif instantly generate a Proof Report, which contains a detailed audit of the transmission.
+The report serves as proof of transmission by clearly establishing, through timestamping and email server confirmation, the exact second when recipients received, opened, and downloaded the email.

-It is not necessary for the recipient to open the e-mail for delivery to be confirmed.
-In other words, as soon as the e-mail is successfully received by the recipient's mail server (i.e. is in the inbox), Pronotif captures the mail server's confirmation (the SMTP response) and records it in the Confirmation Report.
+It is not necessary for the recipient to open the email for delivery to be confirmed.
+In other words, as soon as the email is successfully received by the recipient’s mail server (meaning it is in their inbox), Pronotif captures the server’s confirmation (SMTP response) and records it in the Confirmation Report.

-The Report complies with Quebec's new Code of Civil Procedure, as well as with the procedural rules of other Canadian provinces and certain U.S. states.
+The report complies with the new Quebec Code of Civil Procedure, as well as the procedural rules of other Canadian provinces and certain U.S. states.

-• The name, nature and number of pages of the documents served.
+• The name, nature, and number of pages of the notified documents.

-• Document integrity: this is a computer code that confirms to the recipient that the document has been transmitted without any alteration or intrusion during transfer.
+• Document integrity: a digital code confirming to the recipient that the document was transmitted without alteration or intrusion during transfer.

-• The name and contact details of the sender and recipient.
+• The name and contact details of both the sender and the recipient.

-• Transmission result: Successfully transmitted, Opened, Downloaded, Bounced, Blocked, etc.
+• The transmission status: Successfully Transmitted, Opened, Downloaded, Bounced, Blocked, etc.

-• SMTP response: the response from the recipient's mail server confirming the status of the transmission.
+• The SMTP response: the recipient’s mail server response confirming the transmission status.